dskinnion/vscode-settings/README.md

   * Provides additional word count support for markdown documents.
 * **Zotero LaTeX**:
   * Allows for more smooth integration for Zotero in LaTeX documents.

+### Settings
+We've added a few non-default settings, which will be automatically configured with this profile.
+Again, you might not like all of these — feel free to remove these from your settings.json file.

+### Keyboard Shortcuts
+We've also added a few keyboard shortcuts.
+You can remove these from your keybindings.json file if you do not like them.
+You can also add your own keyboard shortcuts by clicking the settings icon, selecting Keyboard Shortcuts and then searching for the command which you'd like to add.

 ## Contact Us: